 The State Council is the highest organ of the State administration and has the power to enact administrative regulations.
 The ministries and commissions under the State Council are also vested with the power to issue rules within the jurisdiction of their respective departments.
 All administrative regulations and rules promulgated by the State Council and its ministries and commissions must be consistent with the PRC Constitution and the national laws enacted by the NPC and the Standing Committee of the NPC.
-In the event that a conflict arises, the Standing Committee of the NPC has the power to annul administrative regulations and the State Council has the power to annul rules.

 At the regional level, the people's congresses and their respective standing committees of the provinces, autonomous regions and municipalities under direct administration of the PRC central government may enact local regulations and the people's governments of the provinces, autonomous regions, municipalities and comparatively large cities may promulgate rules applicable to their own administrative areas.
 These local regulations and rules must be consistent with the PRC Constitution, the national laws and the administrative regulations promulgated by the State Council.
-The people's congresses or their standing committees of the comparatively larger cities may, in light of the specific local conditions and actual needs, formulate local regulations, provided that they do not contradict the PRC Constitution, the national laws, the administrative regulations and the local regulations of their respective provinces or autonomous regions, and they shall submit the regulations to the standing committees of the people's congresses of the provinces or autonomous regions for approval before implementation.